kamil-szczerbik/demo-app/README.md

 ## General info
 Prototype allow to play Yahtzee online up to 4 players.
 There are a couple of functionalities implemented such as:
-* register/login forms with full validation,
+* register/login forms with full validation
-* game rooms with possibility to make them private, set numbers of players and more,
+* game rooms with possibility to make them private, set numbers of players and more
-* live chats in rooms,
+* live chats in rooms
 * user profile

-Demo app is available [here](https://demo-app-1996.herokuapp.com/) There is a test account, so app can be tested without registration: login		- user password	- Test123
+Demo app is available [here](https://demo-app-1996.herokuapp.com/)
+There is a test account, so app can be tested without registration:
+login		- user
+password	- Test123

 ## Technologies